-While not everyone may realize it, the skin is classified as an organ of the human body, since it is a collection of specialized cells that perform a specific function.
-The average human has about 22 square feet of skin, and weighs about eight pounds.
+While not everyone may realize it, the skin is classified as an organ of the human body since it is a collection of specialized cells that perform a specific function, and there is an entire separate anatomy of our skin.
+The average human has about 22 square feet of skin and weighs about eight pounds.
 In addition to being the largest organ, this outer layer is also one of the most important.
 Skin is tasked with the vital job of providing a tough yet flexible line of protection, helping to keep us safe and healthy.

-If you’ve never thought much about the skin, how it’s constructed or how it works, continue reading to learn about its anatomy as well as some of the other functions of the human skin.
+If you’ve never thought much about the skin, how it’s constructed or how it works, continue reading to learn about the anatomy of our skin as well as some of the other functions of the human skin.

 The layers of the skin

-The skin is made up of three different layers.
+The anatomy of our skin is made up of three different layers.
 Each of these layers is several layers of cells thick, and each one performs a specific function.

 The epidermis is the visible, outermost layer of the skin.
 It is a waterproof layer of cells that keeps everything else inside it protected from bacteria, viruses and any other harmful substances that might be lurking in the environment.
 In addition, the epidermis contains melanocytes, which produce melanin, which determines skin color.